Where is Consulting now?

 Remembering that we are talking about large scale and complex problems, the most effective way to deliver results (outcomes if you like) is to take a structured approach that allows for a high degree of flexibility and builds in a comprehensive capability for learning and adapting.
 Because the way to learn is by intervening in some way and assessing the impact of that intervention, the shorter the cycle for such interventions the quicker the learning process.

-If the only tool you have is a hammer then all problems look like a nail
+If the only tool you have is a hammer then all problems will look like a nail

 Big initiatives require a toolbox rather than a single tool.
 Agile, Project Management and the vast majority of methodologies are focused on a single tool.
 Here are some of the tools we will need in the box.

 Program Management sits in the world where we know what we want to achieve and need to get started while we work out how to best to get where we want.
-It is better suited to working within complex adaptive systems.
+It is better suited to working within A complex adaptive system is a system in which a perfect understanding of the individual parts does not automatically convey a perfect understanding of the whole system's behavior.
+The study of complex adaptive systems, a...
+More.

 Portfolio Management is an overlooked but key part of any large scale initiative.
 It looks at where the value lies and makes the call as to which parts of the initiative (projects and programs) should be scales back, kept as is or enhanced, according to the results they have delivered and what new knowledge has been discovered.